Webhook Integrations

 Retry Logic

-If your endpoint returns an error (any HTTP status code other than 2xx) or does not respond within 10 seconds, CE Pro retries the delivery automatically.
-Retries follow an exponential backoff schedule:
+If your endpoint returns an error (any HTTP status code other than 2xx) or does not respond within 10 seconds, CE Pro queues the delivery and retries it automatically.
+Retries follow this backoff schedule:

 AttemptDelay After Previous Failure

-After four failed attempts, the delivery is marked as permanently failed.
-Failed deliveries remain visible in the delivery log, and you can manually retry them at any time.
+After the final retry, the delivery is marked as failed.
+Failed deliveries remain visible in the delivery log for troubleshooting.

 Tip: If your endpoint is consistently failing, CE Pro may automatically disable the webhook after a sustained period of failures.
 Check the delivery log and fix the issue, then re-enable the webhook.